vuepress/docs/docs/guide/markdown.md

 #### Line Highlighting

 You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks.
-Note: This requires highlighter plugin and theme support.

 **Input**